 Jason explained: “Dogs from Eastern Europe are invariably underdeveloped in virtually all their physical appearance.

-“I have had 6-month-old puppies here at my shelter that took a further two months to gain their full dental set.
+“I have had six-month-old puppies here at my shelter that took a further two months to gain their full dental set.
 These puppies were born outside the shelter and on the same day their mother was killed on the road, so we know the exact date of birth.”

 He said: “My biggest problem with the DEFRA ruling is there is no recourse for appeal.
 What they say goes if they seize a dog and the vet there says the dog is underage, which invariably they do.”

-The British Veterinary Association (BVA) also supports increasing the minimum age for puppy imports as this reduces the saleability of dogs once they reach the UK.
+Similar to the RSPCA, the BVA also supports increasing the minimum age for puppy imports as this reduces the saleability of dogs once they reach the UK.

 Veterinary surgeon and BVA Vice President James Russell said: